The Carnegie Mellon Center for Innovation and Entrepreneurship

 The Innovation Scholars Program for entrepreneurial undergraduates

-The James R. Swartz Entrepreneurial Fellows Program for graduate students (deadline to apply is September 1, 2015)
+The James R. Swartz Entrepreneurial Fellows Program for graduate students

 The innovation Fellows Program for PhD and post doctoral students